doctormanhattan/uva-cpp/106_fermat_vs_pythagoras/README.md

 where x, y, and z are constrained to be positive integers less than or equal to
 N. You are to compute the number of triples (x,y,z) such that x<y< z, and they are relatively prime, i.e., have no common divisor larger than 1.
-You are also to compute the number of values tex2html_wrap_inline51 such that p is not part of any triple (not just relatively prime triples).
+You are also to compute the number of values 0 < p <= N  such that p is not part of any triple (not just relatively prime triples).

 ## The Input